discord-samba/localization/guides/writing_localization_files.md

 Argument type-declarations can be split accross multiple type-declaration comments if desired.
 This helps keep line-length from getting out of hand if you have a particularly large set of arguments being passed to a resource.
+Just be mindful of dangling commas, which again are not allowed.
+(Yes, I'm opinionated and so is the parser.)

 {% raw %}
 ```